WildCodeSchool/2409-wns-rouge-hopin-go/README.md

 This ensures that each validated update is deployed automatically.

-To see the project in staging, click on :
+You can access the deployed project in staging here:
 [https://staging.092024-rouge-5.wns.wilders.dev/](https://staging.092024-rouge-5.wns.wilders.dev/)

 ### 3. Production Deployment (Manual)

-The **Deployment** process is handled manually after the push on `main` branch once the staging project is validated by the team:
+The **production deployment** process is is triggered manually after pushing to the `main` branch, once the staging version has been validated by the team :

 - It pulls the latest images from DockerHub with "latest" tag
 - Then restarts the containers using **Docker Compose** on the server

-To see the project deployed, click on :
+You can access the deployed project in production here:
 [https://092024-rouge-5.wns.wilders.dev/](https://092024-rouge-5.wns.wilders.dev/)

 ## Manual Server Management